Top things to do in Zermatt

 • Typical travel time: Geneva → Zermatt: ~3.5–4 hours by coach; Zermatt → Glacier Paradise: ~40 min by cable car (3 stages)

-• On-site visit duration: 2–4 h at Glacier Paradise (plus free time in Zermatt)
+• On-site visit duration: 2–4 hours at Glacier Paradise (plus free time in Zermatt)

 • Cost range: CHF 80–120 per adult for Glacier Paradise ticket (plus coach package price from Geneva)